 "standard" tensegrity telescope design.
 Tensegrity

 telescopes can have multiple middle rings with floating

-- One middle ring (with floating tubes) is required between the rigid upper ring and rigid mirror box.
+- One middle ring (with floating tubes) is required

 between the rigid upper ring and rigid mirror box.

 - The structure becomes unstable when there are three or

-The more "efficient" designs have
+The more "efficient" designs